-Mileage incurred for overnight travel or travel on a non-workday to a business related event is an allowable expense, regardless of origination point or destination.
+Mileage incurred for overnight travel or travel to a business related event is an allowable expense only for non-commute related travel for employees in travel status per FO-TR-04.
 Tolls and parking fees are also allowable expenses.

-Parking Use Travel Card for parking fees without reimbursement or personal credit with request for reimbursement.
+Parking.
+Use Travel Card for parking fees without reimbursement or personal credit card with request for reimbursement.

 Meals are an allowable expense for overnight travel and student groups lead by a university employee.
 Expense allowances are determined by the GSA per diem rates.

 GSA per diem.
 Meal expenses are dependent on the travel destination.
 The first and last calendar day of the overnight travel is reduced to 75%.

 Tool.
 Use the Meal Per Diem Wizard, in Chrome River, to calculate the reduction of the first and last day of travel to obtain allowable meal rate or visit the GSA website.

 Fees & Tips.
 Meal tips and food delivery fees are also allowable expenses and are included in the total cost of the meal.

 Excludes.
 Alcohol and meals incurred during non-overnight travel are not an allowable expenses.